 |Associated names:||Lucky Coin, Full Hou$e|

-Ladbrokes are setting up at the bigger Moto motorway services, often in their own little shack adjacent to the amenities building.
 It was an initiative that was first started in 1995 with a trial at three Granada services.
-Granada struggled to convince the Highways Agency that a betting office was an appropriate facility to have at a service area, they argued that there was demand for them but not from local residents.
-In 1995 the Highways Agency issued a memorandum saying that there was nothing wrong with them, but they were still reluctant to see them introduced.
+Granada struggled to convince the Highways Agency that a betting office was an appropriate facility to have at a service area, they argued that there was demand to use them but that this demand came only from motorway services.
+In 1995 the Highways Agency issued a memorandum saying that there was nothing technically wrong with having a bookmakers, but that they were still reluctant to see them introduced.

-Operators had been trying to introduce a betting shop to service stations since they first opened, but they had to accept that as services were built using Compulsory Purchase Orders, the Ministry could only allow them to host the basic facilities.
+Operators had been trying to introduce a betting shop to service stations since the early days, but they had to accept that as services were built using Compulsory Purchase Orders, the Ministry couldn't allow them to operate more than the basic facilities.